-After a week of hard work, collaborating with other NGOs, lobbying all CITES parties, Thai, Save Vietnam’s Executive Director, finally witnessed the victory moment for Pangolins: four Asian and four African species were moved to Appendix I. He shared his thoughts afterwards: “We would like to thank all parties who made a great contribution for pangolin conservation efforts.
+After a week of hard work, collaborating with other NGOs, lobbying all CITES parties, Thai, Save Vietnam’s Wildlife Executive Director, finally witnessed the victory moment for Pangolins: four Asian and four African species were moved to Appendix I. He shared his thoughts afterwards: “We would like to thank all parties who made a great contribution for pangolin conservation efforts.
 Thank you to all organizations who worked very hard to achieved our mission.”

 These are some benefits from Appendix I for pangolins: